Thompson Park (Middlesex County, New Jersey)

-Thompson Park is a 675-acre park and 925-acre nature reservation.
-The entire park is connected to sports fields operated by Monroe Township High School, and located in the municipalities of Monroe Township and Jamesburg in Middlesex County, New Jersey.
+Thompson Park is part of the Middlesex County Park System in Middlesex County, New Jersey, Largely in Monroe Township with a portion in Jamesburg, the park includes playgrounds, sports facilities, animal enclosures, and hiking trails.
+The park is connected to sports fields operated by Monroe Township High School.
 It is the largest park in the Middlesex County Park System, and features Lake Manalapan at its center.